joeyjpg/continuum/SETUP.md

 1. Go to [reddit.com/prefs/apps](https://www.reddit.com/prefs/apps) and login if necessary
 2. Click `create another app...`.
-Do not re-use any Client ID for any app other than Slide.
+Do not re-use any Client ID for any app other than Continuum.
-3. Set the name to Slide
+3. Set the name to Continuum
 4. Set the type to `installed app`
 5. Set redirect uri to `continuum://localhost`.
 If the redirect uri is set incorrectly it won't work.